The Institute of Coastal Research

 The Simpevarp office focuses on environmental monitoring along the coast of the Baltic Proper and data collection under the EU Data Collection Framework.
 It is also responsible for the environmental monitoring programme for the Oskarshamn Nuclear Power Plant.

-The Institute of Coastal Research in Väröbacka
+The Institute of Coastal Research in Bua

-The Väröbacka office is responsible for environmental monitoring and data collection along the Kattegat and Skagerrak coasts.
+The Bua office is responsible for environmental monitoring and data collection along the Kattegat and Skagerrak coasts.
 It oversees monitoring programmes for the Ringhals and Barsebäck Nuclear Power Plants, as well as the programme at the Södra Cell Värö pulp mill.

 The Institute of Coastal Research in Lysekil